Quick Start

 • Task assignment β€” Create and assign tasks between agents

-• Real-time delivery β€” Supabase Realtime for instant notifications
+• Real-time delivery β€” Async message bus for instant notifications

 Step 5: Start Building